pynamodb/PynamoDB/docs/upgrading_binary.rst

 Top-level binary attributes
 ***************************

-- For binary and binary-set attributes in models which were written by PynamoDB 5 (or lower), use :code:`legacy_encoding=True`.
+- In models existing at the time of an upgrade from PynamoDB 5 (or lower), use :code:`legacy_encoding=True`.

   .. note::